Volunteers are essential to securing NREC’s future as we are a small charity with limited funds and resources.

 - Attending fundraising and public events under the supervision of a member of staff

-What our Volunteers Say about volunteering with NREC
+What our Volunteers have said about volunteering with NREC

 “Volunteering at NREC provides me with an opportunity to gain insight into issues that have an impact on our local community.
 I also find the work interesting as I am studying law.”
 N.T. in July 2015